-Abattoirs that process cattle for MSA must be licensed.
-Prior to obtaining an MSA licence, all processing critical control points of the abattoir are assessed as each can impact on the eating quality of the final product.
+Plants or processors that process cattle for MSA must be licensed.
+Prior to obtaining an MSA licence, all processing critical control points of the processor are assessed as each can impact on the eating quality of the final product.
 This includes: